lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/index.md

 # ZIH HPC Documentation

-This repository contains the documentation of the HPC systems and services provided at [TU Dresden/ZIH](https://tu-dresden.de/zih/).
+This is the documentation of the HPC systems and services provided at [TU Dresden/ZIH](https://tu-dresden.de/zih/).

-This compendium is work in progress, since we try to incorporate more information with increasing experience and with every question you ask us.
-The HPC Team invites you to take part in the improvement of these pages by correcting or adding useful information.
+This documentation is work in progress, since we try to incorporate more information with increasing experience and with every question you ask us.
+The HPC team invites you to take part in the improvement of these pages by correcting or adding useful information.

 ## Contribution